Skip to content

 • Uses : soups, stews, chips, drinks like Taro Bubble Tea

-⚠️ Please note: taro must always be cooked before consumption, as raw it can be irritating.
+⚠️ Note: taro must always be cooked before consumption, as raw it can be irritating.

 • Origin : Central America (popular Japanese and Hawaiian varieties)

-• Color : dark purple (sometimes tending towards blue)
+• Color : dark purple (sometimes with a bluish tint)

 • Texture : soft and tender

-• Use : mashed potatoes, fries, pastries, sweet and savory dishes
+• Uses : mashed potatoes, fries, pastries, sweet and savory dishes

 👉 It is easiest to find in supermarkets or organic markets.

-Comparison Chart: Ube vs Taro vs Purple Sweet Potato
+Comparative table: Ube vs Taro vs Purple sweet potato

 Characteristic Ube (purple yam) Taro Purple sweet potato